scholarslab/praxis/tutorials/bash/index.md

 There are different flavors of console.
 The Windows console is different from the terminals on unix/linux, and on \*nix systems there are various alternatives.
-This tutorial references a console called bash, which is the default on Mac and ubiquitous on \*nix platforms.
+This tutorial references a console called bash, which is the default on Mac and ubiquitous on unix-based platforms.

 Ok, to the commands.
 If you're on Mac, click on the little magnifying glass at the top right of the screen and type "Terminal."
 Once bash